commonhaus/foundation/conduct/handling-coc-reports.md

 ## Code of Conduct

-The Commonhaus and its member projects use the [Contributor Covenant v2.1][v2.1] as its CoC.
+The Commonhaus Foundation and its member projects use the [Contributor Covenant v2.1][v2.1] as its CoC.
 Refer to the [Code of Conduct][coc] for the full text of the CoC and the reporting and esclation procedures.

 ## Conflict of Interest